-- Abhorrent Admirer: Rosetta, the very old lady, towards Lupin, much to his horror.
-She stops halfway through the movie.
+- Abhorrent Admirer: Rosetta, a very old lady, towards Lupin, much to his horror.
+She stops halfway through the movie (thankfully).

-- Absurdly Sharp Blade: Goemon manages to slice apart a tank's turret without harming the chinese love interest inside, because "Zantetsuken's doesn't cut flowers..."
+- Absurdly Sharp Blade: Goemon manages to slice apart a tank's turret without harming the Chinese love interest inside, because "Zantetsuken doesn't cut flowers..."

 - All Chinese People Know Kung-Fu: Qing Xiao, the Chinese Interpol agent, is a kung fu expert.

-- Amazon Brigade: The nominees following Zenigata through the movie.
+- Amazon Brigade: The ICPO Beauty Contest nominees following Zenigata through the movie.

 - Big Bad: Marciano, boss of the New York Mafia, and primary competition against Lupin in his goal to find the gold.